PardhuSreeRushiVarma20060119/rlae-research/CONTRIBUTING.md

 If your contribution strengthens that goal — it is welcome.
 If it weakens it — it will be rejected.

-— *AI-RDE Maintainer - Pardhu Varma Konduru*
+— *REVA4 Research Maintainer - Pardhu Varma Konduru*